What’s the Past Tense of Clean in English?

-Past Tense of Clean
+Past Tense of Clean: Clean Verb Forms (V1 V2 V3)

+Past Tense of Clean!
 The word clean is a regular verb, i.e. it takes -ed in the past tense and past participle forms.
 The meaning and principal forms of the verb clean are given below.

 Clean Meaning: to remove dirt from something